Pupils develop a strong sense of moral purpose in addition to a respect for and understanding of people.

 We encourage them to be creative, unique, open-minded and independent individuals, respectful of themselves and of others in our school, our local community and the wider world.
 We take our responsibility to prepare children for life in modern Britain very seriously and ensure that the fundamental British Values are introduced, discussed and lived out through the ethos and work of our school.

-At The Education Centre, we aim to offer a balanced and broad based curriculum which enables all pupils to:
+At Central Education, we aim to offer a balanced and broad based curriculum which enables all pupils to:

 - Enjoy learning.